-The volume levels of the audio from the selected monitor sources can be individually adjusted to compensate for varying levels.
-This can be done regardless of whether the monitor channel is currently active or not.
+The volume level of the audio from the selected monitor source can be adjusted to compensate for varying levels.
+This can be done regardless of whether the monitor is currently active or not.
 To adjust the monitor volume, press the rotary encoder control which will then flash to indicate that volume adjustment mode has been initiated.
 This mode will automatically cancel if no further action is taken within 3 seconds.
-Then select a monitor channel to adjust by pressing the associated monitor button.
-The rotary encoder control and the selected monitor button will now flash green.
-The front panel display immediately switches to the volume screen for the currently selected monitor source which shows the current level as a sliding scale.
+Then press the monitor button.
+The rotary encoder control and the monitor button will now flash green.
+The LEDs around the rotary control show the current level in a similar way to the speaker and headphone volume.
 Turn the rotary encoder control to adjust the monitor level.
-The volume screen will automatically close if no adjustments have been made for 1.5 seconds.
-Alternatively, the screen can be closed manually by pressing the rotary encoder.
+The volume adjustment mode will automatically cancel if no adjustments have been made for 1.5 seconds, or if the rotary control button is pressed.